 Since then, this definition has been broadened and amended to include most of our cultural environment.

 The PCA website, for example, suggests that a perusal of the conference subject areas might provide a reader with an idea of the variety of topics that fall under the umbrella of popular culture.
 There are more than 120 subject areas.
-The subjects include some areas that formerly would have been excluded (e.g., folklore and education) and they range from very specific (i.e., Jack London Life and Works) to more general (i.e., Music).
-Thus, the field of popular culture is very rich and diverse: popular phenomena are studied by many disciplines, from many points of view, using a variety of different methodologies.
+The subjects include some areas that formerly would have been excluded (e.g., folklore and education) and they range from very specific (e.g., Jack London Life and Works) to very general (e.g., Music).
+In this view, the field of popular culture is very rich and diverse: popular phenomena are studied by many disciplines, from many points of view, using a variety of different methodologies.

-In spite of its imperfections, the article “Popular Culture Studies”, published on Wikipedia (https://en.wikipedia.org/wiki/Popular_culture_studies#Bibliography), provides an informative overview of the history of popular culture studies at Bowling Green State University in Bowling Green, Ohio.
-It also offers many links to other relevant sites as well as a bibliography.
+To those who want to learn more, we recommend the Wikipedia article “Popular Culture Studies” (https://en.wikipedia.org/wiki/Popular_culture_studies#Bibliography).
+In spite of its imperfections, the article provides an informative overview of the history of popular culture studies at Bowling Green State University.
+It also offers many links to other relevant sites as well as a rather extensive bibliography.